 2. Clear and documented screening process: Successful business deals are often surrounded by a lot of potential pitfalls.
 You could receive an overwhelming number of pitches and a well-documented screening process will ensure your decision-making process is smooth and quick.

 The process should consider the business type, industry, the problem being solved and its impact on society.
-Consider things like long-term demand, competition, and barriers of entry before putting your money on a lucrative idea.
+Consider things like long-term demand, competition, and barriers to entry before putting your money on a lucrative idea.

 3. Explain your offering: Any wealthy person can invest as an angel, but you must build your offer around the value you intend to add to the company.
 Be helpful to founders by sharing information instead of being disruptive.
 It will help build your reputation as an investor.
 Assisting with tasks like strategy, marketing, and distribution can be highly valuable as it helps the business grow quickly.